Dual Enrollment for Home School Students

 Registration notes for specific grade levels:

-• Sixth grade through ninth grade students who are eligible to take dual enrollment courses may enroll in a maximum of three (3) credit hours of courses offered online only by PHSC per semester.
+• Sixth grade through ninth grade students who are eligible to take dual enrollment courses may enroll in a maximum of three (3) or four (4) credit hours of courses offered online only by PHSC per semester.
 Students may take classes in any term available.

 • Eleventh grade students who are eligible to take dual enrollment courses can take courses on any PHSC campus or online, but may take no more than a maximum of sixteen (16) credits hours in fall and spring semesters and eight (8) credit hours in summer semester.
 Students may take classes in any term available.